Recreational Soccer League

 11. How often is practice?
 Where do you practice?

-• 4U is called “First Kicks”.
-First Kick will be scheduled on Saturday mornings at Crossroads Soccer Complex.
+The practice schedule is determined by the coaches of each team and locations are assigned by Centex Storm.
+The general guidelines are that: 4U is called “First Kicks”.
+First Kick will be scheduled on Saturday mornings at Den Harder Soccer Complex.
 Please bring a ball, shin guards, and plenty of water.
 Parents are encouraged to help out.
 No practices during the week.
+5U & 6U generally only practice once a week for an hour or less.
+7U and up will be determined by the coaches.
+The coach will will communicate to their teams the time and location of practices.

 12. Who is the coach?
 Can I be the coach?